Manmeet-123/course-notes-assignments/CSE566-SoftwareProcess/week4-notes.md

 ### Function Points, Use Case Points, Story Points

+#Story Points and User Stories

+1. Story points are derived from user stories.
+- User stories are written by customer and consist of a few short sentences.
+- Example: "As a project manager, I want to create a project schedule so that I know when all my tasks happen so I can assign resources to them."
+2. Story points are an arbitrary measure of size.
+- To determine time to develop, you sum up the story points for the user stories and divide by the velocity.

+#Estimate and Evaluation
+1. Story points often use the Fibonacci scale (1, 2, 3, 5, 8, ...):
+- Difference between numbers is large enough to prevent squabbling
+- Entire team does estimating
+- Begin by reviewing user stories to select a "2" size and a "5" size
+- All other user stories are estimated based on comparison
+2. SCRUM planning poker:
+- Each team member has cards with numbers on them
+- User story is discussed and then team evaluates

 ### SISE: A Novel Approach to Individual Effort Estimation

 ### Re-Using Open Source Software Delivery